Please read carefully, before proceeding to the application at the bottom:

 YOUR EMAIL ADDRESS:

-While providing your email address is optional, the Board strongly recommends submission as it will allow the Board’s testing vendor, PSI, to provide you with faster notification that you are eligible to schedule your examination.
+While providing your email address is optional, the Board strongly recommends submission as it will allow the Board’s testing vendor, Pearson Vue, to provide you with faster notification that you are eligible to schedule your examination.

 EXPEDITED PROCESSING – MILITARY SPOUSE/PARTNER AND HONORABLY DISCHARGED VETERANS ONLY: